stackbit-projects/visatoolset-182e4/content/pages/index.md

       We provide tools for individuals and employers to secure a valid visa to stay or work in their desired country.
     features:
-      - title: The Best Feature of Your Services
+      - title: A single place for companies to manage the process
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: >-